inspire-eu-validation/RETIRED-ats-view-wmts/README.md

 ## External document references

-The following abbreviations are used in the test text for referring to external documents
+The following abbreviations are used in the test text for referring to external documents:

 Abbreviation                     | Document name
 -------------------------------- | --------------------------------------------------